pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 This is where the primary configuration settings for the console are configured, including authentication.

-- `config.issuerURI` is the pachd oauth address accessible to console within the kubernetes cluster.
-The default is generally fine here.

 - `config.reactAppRuntimeIssuerURI` this is the pachd oauth address thats accesible to clients outside of the cluster itself.
 When running local with `kubectl port-forward` this would be set to localhost (`"http://localhost:30658/"`).
 Otherwiswe this has to be an address acessible to clients.

 - `config.oauthRedirectURI` this is the oauth callback address within console that the pachd oauth service would redirect to.
 It's the URL of console with `/oauth/callback/?inline=true` appended.
 Running locally its therefore `"http://localhost:4000/oauth/callback/?inline=true"`.